SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.54_f29023e.md

 The new version of the OpenUI5 OData V4 model has the following features:

+-   Enhancements to the adapter to use the V4 model with an OData V2 service:

--   -   Handling of complex filters with `and`, `or`, `not`, brackets, and frequently used functions including `contains`.
+    -   Handling of complex filters with `and`, `or`, `not`, brackets, and frequently used functions including `contains`.

     -   Support for bound operations by evaluating the V2 annotation `sap:action-for`.

     -   Additional annotation conversions and warnings \(in the console\) for V2 annotations that are not converted.

 -   Suspend and resume absolute context and list bindings.
 A suspended binding will not send requests to the backend.